GSathish/eece211/k-Equality.md

 </td></tr>
 </table>

-Note that == unfortunately flips its meaning between Java and Python.
+Note that `==` unfortunately flips its meaning between Java and Python.
 Don't let that confuse you: == in Java just tests reference identity, it doesn't compare object contents.

 As programmers in any of these languages, we can't change the meaning of the referential equality operator.
 In Java, == always means referential equality.
 But when we define a new data type, it's our responsibility to decide what object equality means for values of the data type, and implement the equals() operation appropriately.

-The equals() method is defined by Object, and its default implementation looks like this:
+The `equals()` method is defined by `Object`, and its default implementation looks like this:

 ```java
 public class Object {